 Discover new things together.

 Yes, I mean with your partner!
 Now that you’re living together, or at least in the same country, don’t get complacent!
 If it’s where he’s from, help him find new places he didn’t know about before.
 If you’re both new to the place (or even if you’re not), take part in a regular activity–maybe something you would both like to improve in.
-Tom and I took life drawing classes together in London (he did art for his A-levels but I’m no Picasso).
+My partner and I took life drawing classes together in London (he did art for his A-levels but I’m no Picasso).
 It was meditative, made us use a different part of our brain than usual, and it got us out of our regular routine for a night.
 Routine is a relationship killer, especially when you have the pressure of an international move added to it.

 Start saying yes.

 You’re in a new place and you’ve settled in.
 It’s time to start saying yes!
 Some old university friend is on a business trip nearby and wants to meet up?
 Say yes!
 A coworker invites you to a knitting club?
 Say yes!
 Came across a nice place to live in a part of town you weren’t looking in?
 Say yes!

 You already said yes to a huge challenge: moving a new country.
 Look at the great things that have happened since you answered in the affirmative.
 Open yourself up to new opportunities and magic will happen!